Everybody, Sing!: Episodes

-Seventeen (17) Songbayanan groups have successfully won the jackpot prize.
-Among them, seven (7) groups won the jackpot prize during the first season, while five (5) groups won the jackpot prize during the second season, and five (5) groups won the jackpot prize during the third season.
+A total of 20 Songbayanan groups have successfully won the jackpot prize.
+Of these, seven groups won during the first season, five during the second season, five during the third season, and three during the fourth season.

-The show has awarded the following total amounts of money to all of its participants: for the first season, the show gave away six million seven hundred ten thousand pesos (₱6,710,000); for the second season, the show gave away seven million thirty thousand pesos (₱7,030,000); and for the third season, the show gave away fifteen million three hundred twenty thousand pesos (₱15,320,000).
-When these amounts are summed up, the total prize money given out by the show amounts to twenty-nine million sixty thousand pesos (₱29,060,000).
+The show has awarded the following total amounts of money to all of its participants: for the first season, the show gave away ₱6,635,000; for the second season, the show gave away ₱6,230,000; for the third season, the show gave away ₱13,280,000; and for the fourth season, the show gave away ₱4,600,000.
+When these amounts are summed up, the total prize money given out by the show amounts to ₱30,745,000.
 The total amounts include both jackpot and non-jackpot winners.